msgalenwhite/wedding-site/README.md

 -- (StoryForm)
   - button to return and change their rsvp responses
+  - button to edit a story previously submitted
+    - FUNCTIONALITY - need to alert them if a partial story will be deleted

 -- (MainPage)
   - fill in handleFullSubmit() function

 -- add a "Galen sounds like a great developer and I would love to check out her app's functionality but I wasn't invited to her wedding" button that will load a set of 'sample' invitees and invitation wording that they can play with.

+# Info-Pages:
+WhereTo links to multiple pages that are simple informational components.
+Some good ideas would be:

+1. RSVP site (or Dummy Site before July 1st)
+2. Information about the wedding location
+3. Link to registry
+4. "On the Day" breakdown of where to be and when
+5. Rehearsal Dinner info
+6. Link to page containing everyone's submitted stories?